Malivil/TTT-Randomat-20/README.md

 \
 _randomat_oldjester_enabled_ - Default: 1 - Whether this event is enabled.

+## A Glitch has been patched
+Changes a random Glitch into either an Innocent or a Traitor.
+There is a configurable chance that the player will be turned into an Innocent rather than a Traitor.
+\
+\
+**ConVars**
+\
+_randomat_patched_enabled_ - Default: 1 - Whether this event is enabled.\
+_randomat_patched_chance_ - Default: 50 - The chance of the Glitch being made a Traitor.

 ## A player is acting suspicious
 Changes a random player to either a Jester or a Traitor.
 There is a configurable chance that the player will be turned into a Jester rather than a Traitor.
 \